tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

 * Can functions accept other functions as arguments?

+    **Answer:** Yes, functions can be called within the definition of another function.

 * What would happen if you called a function within a `for` loop?

+    **Answer:** The function would be called multiple times until the end of the for loop.

 * What has been your experience working with functions so far?